peterwittek/ncpol2sdpa/README.rst

 ``$ sudo pip install ncpol2sdpa``

-If you want the latest git version, follow the standard procedure for installing Python modules:
+If you want the latest git version, follow the standard procedure for installing Python modules after cloning the repository:

 ``$ sudo python setup.py install``